CLIMAAX/crabook/crabook/resources/jupyterhub/tips.md

 from a Python console or notebook (put your own key instead of the ***).

+## Error on access

+Example error messages:

+- **"403: Forbidden"**

+Permission to access the CLIMAAX JupyterHub must be granted explicitly by the CLIMAAX support team after creation of your ECMWF account.
+This requires your action.
+Please contact support via the [service desk](#support-servicedesk) and ask for access permissions for your account.

+## Error on session startup

+Example error messages:

+- **"Spawn failed: 0/18 nodes are available: ..."**
+- **"Server at ... didn't respond in ... seconds"**

+Please try to start a session again after a few seconds.
+Startup errors most often occur at times when our computational resources are very busy.
+Trying again once or twice should lead to a successful session start.
+However, if the startup problem persist despite multiple attempts, please contact support via the [service desk](#support-servicedesk).

 ## Installing packages

 Additional packages can be installed with conda or pip.
 We recommend using the `--user` option for `pip install` to ensure that packages are installed in the home directory and therefore persistent between sessions.
 Packages installed outside of the home directory have to be reinstalled in every session.

-## Session doesn't start

-If your sessions fails to start for the first time after login, try again immediately.
-If the startup problem persists, please contact support via the [service desk](#support-servicedesk).